Andrey Molchanov (businessman): Politics

+In the spring of 1994, 22-year-old Molchanov ran for the legislative assembly of St. Petersburg, representing the «Choice of Russia» political movement founded by Yegor Timurovich Gaidar.
+The first round of elections was held using a majoritarian system, with 50 deputies being elected by districts.
+Molchanov made it to the second round, where he lost to Alexander Prokhorenko.

 In 2007 Molchanov was appointed the Assistant of the Russian Federation public health services and social development Minister.

 Andrey Molchanov was a member of the Federation Council representing Valeriy Serdyukov, the Governor of Leningrad Oblast (elected in January 2008), and the Chairman of the Council of Federation Committee on the Commonwealth of Independent States Issues (elected in December 2009).
 Representing Leningrad Oblast, he was on the Council of the Federation of the Federal Assembly for the Russian Federation from 2008 until 2013.

-Oligarchs list
+Philanthropy

+In 2022, he allocated $2.5 million for the restoration of the house of architect Konstantin Melnikov in Krivo-Arbatsky Lane.
+He is the laureate of the 25th Golden Pelican Award in the nomination «For the revival of traditions of patronage and support for the arts».

+He funds the education of musically gifted children in the Leningrad Region.